-index 1-5 invertious of configuring detail monitoring (continued) Method Description Script-based detail monitoring The agent uses a script to monitor the status of the SQL Server instance.
+Method Description Script-based detail monitoring The agent uses a script to monitor the status of the SQL Server instance.
 If the script is successfully executed during monitoring, the agent considers the instance available.
 If the execution fails, the instance is considered not available.
 Then, if the FaultOnDMFailure attribute is configured, the service group fails over to the failover nodes.
 A sample SQL script is provided with the agent for this purpose.
-Customize the script to meet your configuration requirements, or use your own script, which can be placed at any other location.
-The script is located at: %VCS_HOME%\bin\SQLServer\sample_script.sql where, %VCS_HOME% points to the default installation directory, typically: C:\Program Files\Veritas\Cluster Server.
-Use a separate script for each SQL Server service group in the cluster and place it on every node in the service group.
+Customize the script to meet your configuration requirements, or use your own script, which can be placed a any other location.
+The script is located at: %VCS_HOME%\bin\SQLServer\sample_script.sql where, %VCS_HOME% points to the default installation directory typically: C:\Program Files\Veritas\Cluster Server Use a separate script for each SQL Server service group in the cluster and place it on every node in the service group.